stoeps13/connections-doc/source/admin/admin/t_admin_common_config_mail_was.md

     5. Save and close the notification-config.xml file.

+        !!! note
-        **Note:** You must check out and edit the same file in the procedure described in *Enabling email notifications*.
+    You must check out and edit the same file in the procedure described in *Enabling email notifications*.
 If you plan to complete that procedure next, keep the notification-config.xml file open and checked out.

     6. Check in the configuration files using the following command: